Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Method

-One of the caveats with the Laplacian regularization is its tendency for over-smoothing and thus hurt the overall performance \cite{wu2019simplifying}.
+\paragraph{Anchors guidance loss} One of the caveats with the Laplacian regularization is its tendency for over-smoothing and thus hurt the overall performance \cite{wu2019simplifying}.
 In our case, this phenomenon takes the shape of pushing all correspondence probabilities of $\softP$ towards the average.
-While this decreases the Laplacian loss, it results in significant degradation of the results, as shown in the supplementary.
+While this decreases the Laplacian loss, it results in significant degradation of the results, as shown in the ablation study (Table \ref{tab:Ablation}).

 To solve the mentioned problem, we present a self-supervised anchor guidance mechanism.
 Motivated by node classification tasks \cite{giles1998citeseer,sen2008collective}, a few anchor points are sampled from the initial soft correspondence map, and we seek to use their initial mapping as guidance through the refinement.
 Bear in mind that those points are not fixed and are part of the learnable pipeline, only we provide extra attention to points we believe in their mapping.